CervTest/jibby/README.md

 A [Micronaut](micronaut.io) + [Jib](https://github.com/GoogleContainerTools/jib) mashup with extra bells and whistles for showing some hot CI/CD action.

+You can try out the basic tutorial at https://codelabs.developers.google.com/codelabs/cloud-micronaut-kubernetes to see a similar but dated approach.

 ## Behind the scenes

 Some more gory details about how this template was put together

+### Jib

+In short Jib lets you automagically containerize a JVM web app through something like their [gradle plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin) without having to write or maintain a Dockerfile.

+You can easily define what source image to use (it will otherwise default to something sensible) and what image it should produce and publish somewhere.

+You can see other examples of Jib in action at https://github.com/GoogleContainerTools/jib/tree/master/examples

+### Micronaut

+For complete documentation see the later section with links.
+For the purposes of this template a basic `/hello` endpoint is defined that will return a message to the user.
+Micronaut environment handling is also enabled with an extremely simple but fully functional config-derrived value being part of the returned message.

+By default the `application.yml` from `src/main/resources` is loaded, but you can toggle the dev environment settings by running the app with an environment variable `MICRONAUT_ENVIRONMENTS` set to `dev` to then load the `application-dev.yml` - you can make any environment you like and even activate multiple at once.
+See more at https://docs.micronaut.io/latest/guide/#environments

 ### Container Registry